firefly2442/home-automation/README.md

 TODO: fix path
-Leverages the [integration with HA](https://blakeblackshear.github.io/frigate/usage/home-assistant) Script copies `custom_components` folder over to `/media/usbdrive/homeassistant/` as part of home automation refresh and update process.
+Leverages the [integration with HA](https://blakeblackshear.github.io/frigate/usage/home-assistant) Script copies `custom_components` folder over to `homeassistant` as part of home automation refresh and update process.
 Go into integrations in Home Assistant if Frigate doesn't load properly and add it.

 Use the `run-home-automation.sh` for future changes and to grab the latest versions of Docker images.